AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-01-16-Resazurin-Metabolic-Assays-Protocol-for-PolyIC-Seed-Testing.md

 To prepare the working solution of resazurin, prepare the following.

 This recipe is to make 150 mL of working stock.
 To run a single 96 well plate, approximately 35 mL will be required (allowing for extra for re-do's or errors).
 For example, if we are running 4 total plates, we will need to prepare 4 x 35 mL = 150 mL of working solution.
+Increase if more is required.

 - 148 mL seawater (DI water with Instant Ocean adjusted to 23-25 ppt)
 - 333 µL resazurin stock solution